HarshVardhan-DSAI/stock-price-forecasting/README.md

 To develop a forecasting pipeline using historical stock data and time series models to:
 - Understand stock trends and seasonality
 - Compare model accuracy
-- Provide future price projections via an interactive dashboard
+- Provide future price projections via an interactive streamlit

 ---